Paperback

 A little girl and her live-in monster learn about what makes them different—and what unites them.
 This graphic novel is a silly, sweet, and sometimes gross tribute to friendship, and to the wacky world we live in.

 VeggieTales 365 Daily Devos are back with a fresh edition.
-Packed with new content and favorite Veggie characters, these devotionals offer parents and sons the perfect opportunity to share time together each day.
+Packed with new content and favorite Veggie characters, these devotionals offer parents and daughters the perfect opportunity to share time together each day.
 Included in each daily entry are a Bible verse, short devotion, Thought of the Day, and prayer.
-Rich biblical content will help boys learn more about God and develop a daily practice to keep him close in their lives.
-Great for bedtime reading, family devotion time, or as a fresh way to start each day, these daily devotionals will remind growing boys of God’s continued love and care.
+Rich biblical content will help girls learn more about God and develop a daily practice to keep him close in their lives.
+Great for bedtime reading, family devotion time, or as a fresh way to start each day, these daily devotionals will remind growing girls of God’s continued love and care.

 Trevor Noah, host of The Daily Show on Comedy Central, shares his remarkable story of growing up in South Africa with a black South African mother and a white European father at a time when it was against the law for a mixed-race child to exist.
 But he did exist–and from the beginning, the often-misbehaved Trevor used his keen smarts and humor to navigate a harsh life under a racist government.